Gwen Stefani And Blake Shelton Celebrate His People’s Choice Awards Wins, Blake Reveals Valentine’s Day Plans For Gwen

 “Thanks to the hottest date here tonight, Gwen Stefani — who is sitting out there,” Blake said.

 Before Blake Shelton took the stage to accept his awards, Gwen Stefani danced along to her date’s performance of his newest single, “Every Time I Hear That Song.”
-There’s been plenty of speculation that the breakup song is about Blake’s ex-wife, Miranda Lambert.
+There’s been plenty of speculation that the breakup song is about Blake’s ex-wife Miranda Lambert.
 However, Taste of Country points out that Blake did not pen its lyrics about remembering a lost love.

-As the Inquisitr previously reported, Blake also didn’t write “A Guy With a Girl.”
+As the Inquisitr previously reported, Blake also didn’t write “A Guy with a Girl.”
 He was in possession of the song while he was still married to Miranda Lambert, but he wasn’t interested in recording it until Gwen Stefani became a part of his life.
 According to Blake, he realized that he was living the song about a guy who feels invisible whenever he goes out with his girl.
 As Rare Country reports, Blake recently admitted that he likes being recognized as a famous country singer, but he doesn’t mind if fans recognize Gwen Stefani first whenever they’re in public together; Blake totally gets why everyone is so mesmerized by the “Misery” singer.

 “When I’m with Gwen literally nobody even looks at me,” Blake said during an interview with CMT host Cody Alan.
 “I’m not even there!
 So, I definitely have experienced that song, and reality.
 It’s amazing the effect that she has just on people when she walks into a room.”